A-06031

 Plain Language

-Any private entity possessing biometric identifiers or biometric information must develop and make publicly available a written policy setting a retention schedule and destruction guidelines.
-Biometric data must be permanently destroyed within a reasonable time — and no later than 60 days — after the earlier of (a) the data is no longer necessary for the purpose identified in the original notice or authorization, or (b) three years from the individual's last interaction with the entity.
-The entity must comply with its own published schedule and destruction guidelines unless compelled by a valid warrant or subpoena.
-This is both a documentation obligation (create and publish the policy) and a substantive data minimization obligation (actually destroy the data on schedule).
+Any private entity that possesses biometric identifiers or biometric information must create a publicly available written policy that establishes a retention schedule and guidelines for permanent destruction.
+Biometric data must be destroyed within 60 days of when the permissible purpose is satisfied, or within three years of the individual's last interaction with the entity — whichever comes first.
+The entity must actually follow its own retention and destruction schedule unless compelled by a valid warrant or subpoena.
+This is both a policy-creation obligation and an ongoing operational compliance obligation.

 Statutory Text